When you download Snowball, it already contains a make file to allow you to build it, like so:

 For other programming languages, one of these three options is effectively implicitly hard-coded (except wide-characters may be wider) - e.g. C#, Java, Javascript and Python use wide characters; Ada, Go and Rust use UTF-8; Pascal uses ISO-8859-1.
 Since Snowball 2.0 it's possible with a little care to write Snowball code that works regardless of how characters are represented.
 See section 12 of the Snowball manual for more details.

-option is used to prepend a path to any #include
+The -runtime option is used to prepend a path to any #include

 lines in the generated code, and is useful when the runtime header files (i.e.